 The skin around your eyes is more delicate than the rest of your skin.
 Your skincare routine should support the health of your skin without doing damage to your eyes.
 Many patients invest in their appearance and feel that the laxity in their skin and eyelid posture has let them down and that they have aged the most around the eyes.
 However, with the proper skincare routine and preventative treatments, you can preserve your appearance and the health of your eyes.

 At EyeXcel, safely and naturally restoring the integrity of your skin is a priority.
-If you want to age gracefully, confidently, and avoid surgical interventions and dangerous injections, talk to your doctor about the best options for your skin type.
+If you want to age gracefully, and confidently, and avoid surgical interventions and dangerous injections, talk to your doctor about the best options for your skin type.

 The power of exfoliation cannot be understated.
 By gently sloughing off the dead skin cells, you can improve skin texture and tone, unclog your pores, help your skincare products absorb into your skin better, and encourage collagen production.

 The root cause of 86% of ocular surface diseases rests in the integrity of the eyelid margins.
 The presence of biofilm, bacteria, and other factors that can harm the eyes needs to be removed.
 The margin of the eyelid is the only surface on the body that we don’t routinely cleanse, meaning that it is the prime location for biofilm buildup and inflammation factors to take root.
 We offer self-care eyelid wipes for daily care and clinical micro-exfoliating treatment to remove the buildup from your lid margins, supporting your overall eye health and preventing silent, chronic eyelid disease.

 Always apply eye cream at night.
 The skin around the eye is the most delicate on the body and requires a different form of treatment.

 Never apply creams or lotions too closely to the eyes—never apply it on the eyelids or under the eyelashes on your bottom lid.
 You should use your ring finger to gently dab an eye cream around the orbital bone.